Qt1980/reading-notes/class-03.md

 ![Types of Borders](https://www.tutorialrepublic.com/lib/images/css-border-style.png)

 You can add variety and flair to your content by using differnt border styles.
-They have 4 sides that can be control.
+They have 4 sides that can be controlled.
 The order of control is top, right, bottom, left.
-Each side can be control individually and can be colored, thin, medium and thick width.
+Each side can be controlled individually and can be colored, thin, medium and thick width.
 Some of the other ways in which borders can be controlled are with images, box shadows, radius and elliptical borders.
 Here is an Example of what CSS code looks like to control a border:

   ```h1 {```

   ```border-width: 2px;```
   ```border-top-color: red}```